robertorcosta/azure-docs.pt-br/articles/azure-monitor/app/status-monitor-v2-api-reference.md

 Configuring registry for instrumentation engine...
 ```

-## <a name="disable-applicationinsightsmonitoring"></a>Desativar-ApplicationInsightsMonitoring
+## <a name="disable-applicationinsightsmonitoring"></a>Desabilitar-ApplicationInsightsMonitoring

-Desativa o monitoramento no computador de destino.
+Desabilita o monitoramento no computador de destino.
-Este cmdlet removerá edições do aplicativo IISHost.config e removerá as chaves do registro.
+Esse cmdlet removerá edições para o applicationHost. config do IIS e removerá as chaves do registro.

 ### <a name="examples"></a>Exemplos